 Style and composition

-Surrealism, trending on artstation, matte, elegant, illustration, digital paint, epic composition, beautiful, the most beautiful image ever seen,
+Surrealism, trending on artstation, matte, elegant, illustration, digital paint, epic composition, beautiful, the most beautiful image ever seen

-Using emphasis to prioritise imagery
+Using emphasis prompts to prioritize imagery

-Using negative prompts
+Using negative prompts to get rid of unwanted details

 If your generations frequently feature things you don’t like, try including them in [brackets] to refine your asset generation.